 In that sense DKIM is a means of increasing the deliverability of your email campaigns and your sender reputation, as it allows you to let the receiving mail server verify your reliability.

 Moosend supports setting up DKIM on your sender accounts, but requires that you have control over the DNS settings of your sending domain.
 When you setup your sender account, you can ask your administrator to setup your DKIM records by doing the following:

-1. Click on the Account button, located on the left side of your button Control Panel page.
+1. Click on the Account button, located on the left side of your button Dashboard page.